Overboard-code/Multithreaded-Collatz-max-steps-C-/README.md

-### This code will fing the longext Collatz sequence below the command line argument or 1,000,000as a default.
+### This code will fing the longext Collatz sequence below the command line argument or 1,000,000 as a default.
 #### to 1 billion took about 9 seconds on my old i7
 ```text
 collatz2 1000000000